 Verification forms can also be provided by Niner Central if a hard copy is needed instead of the online form.

 The verification process is completed in order to confirm that the data you entered on your FAFSA is correct.
 If you are selected for verification, you will still need to submit the requested documents even if your situation has changed.
-However, if your situation has changed (or if you feel your current situation is not accurately reflected on your FAFSA), you may be eligible for a Reconsideration.
+However, if you feel your current situation is not accurately reflected on your FAFSA, you may be eligible for a Reconsideration.
 Examples of circumstances which may warrant a Reconsideration are: job loss, death of parent or spouse, separation or divorce of parents, high unreimbursed medical and dental bills and receipt of one time payments.
 If you feel you may be eligible, please complete a reconsideration form.
 Please note: The Reconsideration Request form for the next academic year is available in early April each year.

-Are reports filed with the IRS (Internal Revenue Service or with the state or local tax collection agency containing information used to calculate income tax or other taxes, i.e. Form 1040.
+A federal tax return is a report filed with the IRS (Internal Revenue Service) or with the state or local tax collection agency containing information used to calculate income tax or other taxes.
+These forms are often referred to as a 1040.

-If the parent or student has not filed a Federal Tax Return, they can file for a tax extension (IRS form 4868), they must provide a copy of the extension and the verification specialist must notify the Counselor to award the student, but will not disburse any funds until the verification is complete.
-Once the signed federal tax returns and W2’s have been received and the verification is complete, the counselor will be notified to disburse funds and adjust the award if necessary.
+If the parent or student has not filed or does not plan to file a Federal Tax Return by the Tax Day deadline, they can file for a tax extension (IRS form 4868), they must provide a copy of the extension.
+While you may be awarded, we are unable to disburse any funds until the verification is complete.
+Once the signed federal tax returns and W2’s have been received and the verification is complete, our office will disburse the funds and adjust the award if necessary.

 Students will have access to all verification forms online via My UNC Charlotte by following these directions: